CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 Usage of [`linear`](/developers/carto-vl/reference/#cartoexpressionslinear) reduces the loss of precision compared to the usage of classifiers.
 However, correctly classified data makes it easier to detect patterns in data since it is difficult to perceive small differences in color or size, which can arise when using [`linear`](/developers/carto-vl/reference/#cartoexpressionslinear).

 There are multiple classification methods aviailable in CARTO VL (quantiles, equal intervals and standard deviation).
-These classification methods can be applied to data using two different samples:
+These classification methods can be applied using two different samples of data:
 - **The entire dataset**. `global*` classifiers will apply the classification to all source data.
 Ignoring filters or the presence of each feature in the viewport.
 - **Data in the viewport**. `viewport*` classifiers will apply the classification only to the features that are in the viewport.
 This includes filtering by the `filter` styling property and filtering by checking that the feature is within the region covered by the screen at each moment.
 Changes in the view (map center/map zoom) will trigger an automatic re-computation of the classification.

-Use the map below to see how classification of data varies  Do you see how `viewport*` classifiers are dynamic and changes in the map bounds change the result?
+Use the map below to see how classification of data varies between these two sample types.
+Do you see how `viewport*` classifiers are dynamic and change the results according to the map bounds?

+ADD MAP

 You can also classify data with a fixed list of breakpoints (manual classification) with the [`buckets()`](/developers/carto-vl/reference/#cartoexpressionsbuckets) function.
 For example, the expression `buckets($price, [10, 200])` will classify features, based on their value into 3 different buckets: features that have a price less than 10, features that have a price between 10 and 200, and features that have a price higher than 200.